 - How to Play Against the Stronger Player Volumes 1 and 2: This popular Japanese "Super Go" series helps players to improve their handicap go.
 Translated and produced by Steve Bretherick and John Stephenson of the Wings Go Club, Volume 1 and Volume 2 are now available for download in English at no charge.
 The AGA is grateful to the Japan Go Association for making this possible.

-These sites assume that you are familiar with the basics.
 Improve your play by studying pro games, solving problems, and learning strategic and tactical concepts from these sites.